August 29, 2022

 Even a Hero Needs Help

 Before you feel comfortable taking the above steps, you may need some private, one-on-one time with a skilled and experienced guide.
-Working with a therapist is the ideal way to begin the process of re-imagining how to best care for your mental and physical well-being.
+Working with a trauma therapist is the ideal way to begin the process of re-imagining how to best care for your mental and physical well-being.
 In a confidential setting, you’ll have the freedom and safety to explore what you feel and why.
 We would love to help make this happen for you.

 Grounding & Self Soothing